Project Management: Statistical Process Control

 - Expected task times are the basis of the progress plot's original plan baseline.

 - Task variances make possible control lines (following sections).

 First analysis: Are you winning or losing project schedule control?

 In the Figure 2 example, analysis of the expected task times reveals a 32.5-week CP linking events 1, 4, 7, 11, 14, and 15.
 Figure 3 below shows the CP by itself with an E(ti,,j) for each CP task along with a percentage figure for the task contribution to the total CP.
 The progress chart framework is built from these data.

-project manager's estimated most likely task times are added together to make 100% of the
+Figure 3.
+Project critical path events (blue circles) and tasks (arrows) for the progress chart.
+The project manager's estimated most likely task times are added together to make 100% of the expected project duration.

 In the progress plot, horizontal axis segment t0 – tPC spans the total expected CP length (here, 32.5 weeks = 100%).
 The vertical axis runs from 0 to 100 percent.
 The original plan line baseline runs from lower left to upper right, from point (t0, 0 percent) to point (tPC, 100 percent).
 Critical path events appear on this diagonal line (the filled circles in Figure 1).